-4.6 The net overall completions figure includes an alteration to reported completions over the plan period.
-This is because of a revision to the Councils monitoring procedure that was necessary following the publication of the Inspectors Report on the Yorkshire Dales National Park Local Plan in December 2016.
+4.6 The Council has continued with its revised monitoring procedure that was necessary following the publication of the Inspectors Report on the Yorkshire

+Dales National Park Local Plan in December 2016.
 The Planning Inspector stated that when calculating the net delivery of homes that 'it would be disproportionate and unreasonable to take account of the use of dwellings as holiday homes/lets (which does not require planning permission) and it is not inevitable that such changes will lead to the enduring loss of a dwelling for permanent occupation'.
-Therefore, all changes both from and to holiday homes/lets have now been excluded which has resulted in the net overall completions figure for the plan period increasing by 18 dwellings.
+Therefore, all changes both from and to holiday homes/lets have now been excluded from net completions.